 Class I cabinets have non-recirculated airflow directed away from the user that is discharged through a HEPA filter.
-Class I cabinets provide protection to personnel and the environment, but offer no protection to the experimental product.
+Class I cabinets provide protection to personnel and the environment, but offer no protection to the experimental product, in fact the inward flow of air can contribute to contamination of samples.